collective/collective.cover/README.txt

         required=False,
         )

-Then do you have several ways of using image scales in your tile templates.
+Then, you have several ways of using image scales in your tile templates.

 1. You can pass the ``scale`` method explicit width and height::